This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-Makua Beach, also known as Tunnels Beach, located on the north coast of Kauai, is one of the best snorkeling spots on the island.
-It includes shallow areas protected by a coral quarry and reefs open onto the ocean, and you can explore a range of environments and varied underwater life: a whole medley of fish, green turtles and, if you’re lucky, an encounter with a Hawaiian monk seal, all of which pay regular visits to the site.
+Makua Beach, also known as Tunnels Beach, is located on the north coast of Kauai and is one of the best snorkeling spots on the island.
+Even though the largest snorkeling area is now closed, the reef fringing the beach still allows you to encounter vibrant sea life.
+Here you will find a whole medley of fish, green turtles and, if you’re lucky, Hawaiian monk seals, which pay regular visits to the site.

 Aerial view of Tunnels Beach snorkeling area, Kauai